 Follow the same procedure outlined above and then store the voided check away in your banking files, or keep it in your checkbook.

 How to Void a Check You Already Sent

 So you wrote a check and gave it or sent it, but now you need to cancel it.
 Maybe you realized you messed up on the check, or the check got lost in the mail.
 Or maybe you realized too late that you won’t have enough money in your account when the recipient of the check goes to deposit it.

-If either of these things occur what you are going to want to do is get a Stop Payment Order.
-A Stop Payment Order from your bank or credit union, is how you void a check you already sent.
+If either of these things occurs what you are going to want to do is get a Stop Payment Order.
+A Stop Payment Order from your bank or credit union is how you void a check you already sent.

 If you need a Stop Payment Order for a check, your bank will probably need the information on the check you want to cancel.
 This is why it is always a good idea to document your check transactions in your check registry so that you will always have information like, the check ID number, the amount, and who you paid.

 You can also try to just get the check back if it was given to someone you know.
 Handling these kinds of financial issues amongst yourselves is usually the least complicated option, and then no one will receive any fees from their bank.
 In the very least, you should let the check recipient know that you canceled the payment.